 EDUC 6680 Seminar/Research in Education.
 (Formerly 680) Study of current issues, trends and patterns of organizations affecting the field of education.
 Includes a research project or thesis as per instructor.
 3 semester credit hour/s.
+Campus: MAIN

 EDUC 6690 Practicum I Corrective Techniques and Interventions for Struggling Readers.
 (Formerly 690) In this course candidates will examine and design corrective techniques, strategies and programs for intervention with students experiencing difficulties in literacy.
 Candidates learn to apply the process of tiered curriculum, assessment and instruction in literacy to develop materials and techniques based on the developmental need, and cultural and linguistic background of the P-12 students by building a repertoire of programs, techniques and strategies in literacy.
 3 semester credit hour/s.
-Typically offered: Fall, Spring and Summer Terms.
+Campus: MAIN

 EDUC 6691 Practicum II.
 (Formerly 691) Practicum II is a capstone course designed so reading specialist candidates can synthesize, integrate and implement the knowledge and skills they gained throughout their reading specialist master's program.
 During this culminating project, candidates will demonstrate proficiency in the professional reading specialist standards.
 3 semester credit hour/s.
-Typically offered: Fall, Spring and Summer Terms.
+Campus: MAIN

 EDUC 6699 Master's Thesis/Project.
 (Formerly 699) Development of a formal study of a given problem/situation which requires investigative procedures that embody the process of scientific inquiry.
 2 semester credit hour/s.
+Campus: MAIN